RMDLO/trackdlo/docs/DOCKER.md

 This will take several minutes and require connection to the internet.
 This command will install all dependencies and build the TrackDLO ROS workspace within the image.

 3. **Connect a Camera**
    Docker will not recognize a USB device that is plugged in after the container is started.
+Note this functionality is experimental.
+The docker container works best when one of the `.bag` files provided with this repository is copied into the container and replayed.

 4. **Run the Container**
    ```